-GOAL #2: INCREASE THE PL ACEMENT OF CHILDREN IN A FAMILY LIKE SETTING OBJECTIVES ACCOMPLISHMENTS Refine and implement the foster family recruitment The Department has decreased the number of placement moves per 1,000 days from 3.21 in August 2017 to 2.9 in June 2018. process In addition to efforts to reduce placement changes, the Department has been successful reducing the number of children in shelter care for more than 21 days by 43 percent from the previous reporting period at 673 to the current reporting period at 386.
+GOAL #2: INCREASE THE PI ACEMENT OF CHILDREN IN A FAMILY LIKE SETTING OBJECTIVES ACCOMPLISHMENTS Refine and implement the foster family recruitment The Department has decreased the number of placement moves per 1,000 days from 3.21 in August 2017 to 2.9 in June 2018. process In addition to efforts to reduce placement changes, the Department has been successful reducing the number of children in shelter care for more than 21 days by 43 percent from the previous reporting period at 673 to the current reporting period at 386.
 Implement a standardized statewide placement process DCS centralized all placement resources under one administration and has begun standardizing the placement process across the State.
-The streamlined process improves efficiencies and reduces the amount of time it takes to identify a placement upon entry into care.
-Improve supports to foster care providers DCS continues to place children in family-like settings at a high rate.
+The streamlined process improves efficiencies and reduces the amount of time it takes to identify a placement upon Improve supports to foster care entry into care. providers DCS continues to place children in family-like settings at a high rate.
 In June 2018, children in out-of-home care spent 81 percent of their days in care in a family-like setting.
-Refine and implement partnerships with paid placements Since its inception in July 2016, Fostering Sustainable Connections (FSC) received 298 referrals.
-As of June 2018, of the children referred, 6,342 connections were discovered and 1,831 actively involved connections were engaged during the fourth quarter of FY 2018.
+Refine and implement Since its inception in July 2016, Fostering Sustainable Connections (FSC) received 298 referrals.
+As of June 2018, of the partnerships with paid children referred, 6,342 connections were discovered and 1,831 actively involved connections were engaged during the fourth placements quarter of FY 2018.
 As of June 19, 2018, 60 children are living in a less restrictive placement (20% increase).
-Further expand Fostering DCS is expanding its FSC projects to increase the number of children who can be safely served in-home or in a relative's home by engaging with children in congregate care and their families.
+PGG is any office in TGG and the first the same of shill and the same in a shake of Further expand Fostering DCS is expanding its FSC projects to increase the number of children who can be safely served in-home or in a relative's home by engaging with children in congregate care and their families.
 In March 2018, the contract with Arizona Children's Sustainable Connections (FSC) Association was initiated to add ten additional Family Engagement Specialist.
-IV-E Waiver Project ·
+IV-E Waiver Project